-Each row of the output identifies a calculation and shows several information about it.
-For a more detailed list of properties, choose one row by noting down its pk number and type in the terminal verdi calculation show <pk>
+Each row of the output identifies a calculation and shows some information about it.
+For a more detailed list of properties, choose one row by noting down its PK (primary key) number (first column of the output) and type in the terminal verdi calculation show <pk>

-The output depends on the specific pk chosen and should inform you about the input nodes (e.g. pseudopotentials, kpoints, initial structure, etc.), the output nodes (e.g. output structure, output parameters, etc.).
-For instance, if you choose pk=4079, which identifies a relax of the Si unit cell obtained using Quantum Espresso pw.x, the output should look like
+The output depends on the specific pk chosen and should inform you about the input nodes (e.g. pseudopotentials, kpoints, initial structure, etc.), and output nodes (e.g. output structure, output parameters, etc.).